CrixsDev/CrixsDev/README.md

 ## About Me

 - 💻 Full-stack web developer with expertise in PHP, HTML, CSS, SQL, Ruby and JavaScript.
-- 🌐 Owner of [GodlyBio.com](https://godlybio.com), a service that offers one of the best biolink services and a community with a marketplace, custom IP loggers, API, and source code sharing.
-- 🎓 Motivated, and continuously learning to improve my skills and stay up-to-date with the latest technologies.
-- 💰 Pursuing financial independence by leveraging my coding skills and creating innovative projects and services.

 ## My Story